 Product isn’t actually valuable

-This could be that you’ve identified a problem that isn’t critical or that the solution isn’t good enough to for a customer to buy.
+You may have identified a problem that isn’t critical or a solution that isn’t good enough to overcome the inertia needed for a customer to buy.
 This can be difficult to determine but requires keen observation—especially to rule out some of the other causes below.

 Talking to the wrong customers

 If you have any sales, look at what the most successful customers have in common (not just any customer otherwise that could be misleading).
-In particular, what was the key challenge they were facing and how did your product address that.
+What was the key challenge they were facing and how did your product address that?
 Similarly, look at sales lost or customers that churned to see what they had in common.
 Focus on a single customer profile until you’ve really figured it out before moving on to the next.

 Not conveying value

-You can have the best product in the world and people still won’t buy it if you can’t convey the value it creates for customers.
-In B2B sales for example, what something can be valuable but it takes considerable motivation to do something about it.
+You can have the best product in the world and people still won’t buy it if you can’t convey the value it creates.
+In B2B sales, it’s possible to solve a real problem but customers don’t have the motivation to do anything about it.
 Finding the right hooks are important to get a potential customer to take action.

 See also: